 In keeping with monastic tradition, we do not charge for accommodation or meals, but in order to cover our costs, the suggested donation is 40 Ghana Cedis per day full board (25 Ghana Cedis for Catholic priests and religious).
 Any profits are fed back into the monastery's charitable work.

-We prefer bookings by e-mail (the "Contact us" box on the Contact page sends directly to our e-mail account).
-For more urgent enquiries about room availability please contact the Guestmaster, Br Basilio Zaa-Liebe, on 026 949 8449.
+Bookings can be made by e-mail (the "Contact us" box on the Contact page sends directly to our e-mail account); but we prefer enquiries about room availability to be made to the Guestmaster, Br Basilio Zaa-Liebe, by phone - 026 949 8449.
 If you cannot get through, send a text message and he will phone you back.

 Recent guests have been from USA, Korea, the Netherlands, Belgium, Sweden, France, Germany, Togo, Burkina Faso, Nigeria, England ... and of course Ghana.
 This photo, showing the rock shelter at the monastery, was taken by Jimmy Lee of the Peace Corps, who visited recently with his parents Lucia and Felix Lee.